esciencecenter-digital-skills/workshop-metadata/ds-intermediate-python/description.md

 This course aims to teach a core set of established, intermediate-level software development skills and best practices for working as part of a team in a research environment using Python as an example programming language.
-The core set of skills we teach is a selective set of tried-and-tested collaborative development skills that forms a firm foundation for continuing on your learning journey..
+The core set of skills we teach is a selective set of tried-and-tested collaborative development skills that provides a firm foundation for continuing on your learning journey..

 A typical learner for this course may be someone who is working in a research environment, needing to write some code, has gained basic software development skills either by self-learning or attending, e.g., a novice Software Carpentry Python course.